History

 Under the skilful guidance of Mr. Les Biggs, the site agent, work progressed smoothly throughout the summer and autumn.
 The building work and interior furnishing were completed five weeks ahead of schedule allowing the centre to open its doors to bowlers on 19th December 1993.

-On Saturday l2th March 1994, Richard Corsie unveiled a plaque in the company of 18 other international bowlers.
-This, and a weekend of prestigious bowling events, marked the official opening of the Mid Devon Indoor Bowls centre and its launch onto the indoor bowls scene.
+On Saturday 12th March 1994, Richard Corsie unveiled a plaque in the company of 18 other international bowlers.
+This, and a weekend of prestigious bowling events, marked the official opening of the Mid Devon Indoor Bowls Centre and its launch onto the indoor bowls scene.

 Later developments...
 NEW CARPET 5th October 2013